j-t-rubin/Python-Codes/README.md

 # Python-Codes

-This Repo Contains code for standard Data Structures implemented in Python
+This Repo Contains API for some standard Data Structures implemented in Python